manishkatyan/bbb-mp4/README.md

 A new version of bbb-mp4 that is super simple and easy to integrate with BigBlueButton to automatically generate MP4 recordings.

-**How it works?**
+##How it works?

+After a BigBlueButton class ends, recording process kicks in, which will process recording in three stages - archieve, process and publish.
+Once recording is published, `/usr/local/bigbluebutton/core/scripts/post_publish/post_publish.rb` is executed.

+In `post_publish.rb`, we invoke `bbb-mp4.sh` with corresponding `meeting_id` to convert recording into mp4 video.

-When you execute `node bbb-mp4.js <meetingID>`, Chrome browser is opened in the background with the BigBlueButton playback URL in a Virtual Screen Buffer, the recording is played and the screen is recorded WEBM format.
-After compeltion of recording, FFMEG is used to convert to MP4 and moved to `/var/www/bigbluebutton-default/record`.
-You can change value of `copyToPath` from .env
+`bbb-mp4.sh` starts a node process to launch Chrome browser with the BigBlueButton playback URL in a Virtual Screen Buffer, that plays the recording and record the screen in WEBM format.

+After compeltion of recording, FFmpeg is used to convert WEBM to MP4 and moved to `/var/www/bigbluebutton-default/recording`.

+You can view the MP4 video at `https://<your-bbb-fqdn>/recording/<meeting_id>.mp4`.

 ##  Install